 “And this Gospel of the kingdom will be preached in the whole world as a testimony to all nations, and then the end will come.”

-God’s will is to have the Word proclaimed everywhere in the world, and so He is sending us to proclaim the Gospel and lead people to salvation.
+God’s will is that the Word be proclaimed everywhere in the world, so He is sending us to proclaim the Gospel and lead people to salvation.

 Comforting Verses in Matthew